Faisalabad Medical University: Hostels

 Faisalabad Medical University has separate facilities for boy and girl students.
 The boys hostel is located across the Sargodha Road in Iqbal Hall and Ibn-e-Sina Hall.
 Each hall has a mess and common room, and a common gym.
 The hostels are one of the best in the Punjab province, vested with facilities not present in any other hostel across Punjab.

 There are four halls for girl students.
 Fatima and Ayesha halls, located adjacent to the Allied Hospital, mainly house the final year students while Liaquat hall accommodates first and second year students and Jinnah Hall the 3rd and 4th year.
 The hostels close by 9 pm and nobody is allowed in or out of the girls hostels after this time.

 Library

 The university has a small library with reading room having capacity of 20 students and one common reading room with ca apacity of 100 students without internet facility for students.
 There is a sizable collection of medical books.
 The reading room remains open till 9PM.
-For other Medical resources anyone can visit this online medical book store..